amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 data.
 Once the model is trained, it reverts the scaling on the trained coefficients, so this process is transparent to the user.

-The optional parameter *scaling* controls the scaling of the data, it defaults to :code:`auto` in which case depending on the optimization method to use, it will apply different types of scaling.
+The optional parameter *scaling* controls the scaling of the data.
+It defaults to :code:`auto`, where it selects the type of scaling according to the optimization method used.
 The following table shows the default for each solver, while the table :ref:`tbl_scaling_types` shows the supported scaling types.

 .. csv-table:: Default scaling type when optional parameter *scaling* = :code:`auto`
     :header: Method, option *optim method*, option *scaling*